American breakfast daily, 13 lunches, 13 dinners including a special farewell dinner in the bush

 Day 14 SERENGETI

 The Serengeti covers an area of roughly 5,700 square miles, so it is no surprise that the name comes from the Maasai word siringit, meaning “endless plains.”
 Continue your exploration during MORNING & AFTERNOON GAME DRIVES.
 You have the chance to see the big cats—lion, leopard, and cheetah—as well as an abundance of other animals, including the Nile crocodile, giraffe, gazelle, and eland.
-Tonight, join your traveling companions for a FAREWELL BUSH DINNER, the perfect end to your safari!
+Tonight, join your traveling companions for a FAREWELL BUSH DINNER and a TRADITIONAL MAASAI DANCE PERFORMANCE—the perfect end to your safari!

 Day 15 SERENGETI–ARUSHA–DEPARTURE